-People who may be more at risk of serious disease include children, pregnant people and people who have low immunity (immunosuppressed).
+People who may be more at risk of serious illness with Monkeypox include children, pregnant people and people who have low immunity (immunosuppressed).

 Most people living with HIV in the UK are on treatment and well.
-We think that the risk of severe illness might be greater for people with a CD4 count<200, a recent HIV related illness, or a viral load over 200 copies/mL.
+The risk of severe illness might be greater for people with a CD4 count<200, a recent HIV related illness, or a viral load over 200 copies/mL.
 BHIVA has released a statement on HIV and Monkeypox.

-What should I do if I think I might have it?
+What should I do if I think I have become infected with Monkeypox?

 Phone your local sexual health clinic if: